blackhole89/confy/README.md

 %-No!
 %! }

-If you now were to run confy and set one of the two booleans to false, confy would edit this file to comment out the line saying "Yes!", and uncomment the line saying "No!".
+If you now were to run confy and set one of the two booleans to false, confy would change this file to comment out the line saying `Yes!', and uncomment the line saying `No!'.

 For more advanced usage, you can also use \textit{templating}: